49ers defensive expertise displayed in heartbreaking loss

 Drake Jackson gets home for the sack

-It’s no secret that defensive linemen are near the top of San Francisco’s positional value. -Ryans dialed up a fire zone blitz on 3rd & 16 at the end of the second quarter and everyone on the line pushed the pocket.
-He gives a similar aggressive man blitz look that we saw the play prior.
-Warner bails to coverage as Deommodore Lenoir comes off the edge unblocked which frees up rookie Drake Jackson.
+It’s no secret that defensive linemen are near the top of San Francisco’s positional value. -Ryans dialed up a fire zone blitz on 3rd & 16 at the end of the second quarter, and everyone on the line pushed the pocket.
+He gives a similar aggressive man blitz look that we saw in the previous play.
+Warner bails to coverage as Deommodore Lenoir comes off the edge unblocked, which frees up rookie Drake Jackson.
 Fire zones tend to confuse the quarterback, but the offensive line got mixed up on this one.
 Making things look the same is essential for elite defenses,

 Russell Wilson’s scramble nullified